JeremyTheModernist/tutorials-managing-global-state-with-react-hooks/README.md

-# Modular Layouts in React
+# Hook into global state

 This is the tutorial code for my article **Hook into global state**.
 You can visit this article here: